 Since 2009, Belgium regularly organises resettlement operations, together with the UNHCR and the European Union.
 Since 2013 Belgium has a structural resettlement programme, which means that our country offers every year protection to a number of vulnerable refugees.

-Resettlement is entirely complementary to the national asylum procedure.
 By making efforts in the area of resettlement, Belgium ensures an integrated policy of international protection.
-On the one hand, protection can be offered to asylum seekers who arrive here spontaneously by means of the national asylum procedure.
+On the one hand, protection can be offered to applicants for international protection who arrive here spontaneously.
 On the other hand, by means of resettlement, protection can also be provided to the world's most vulnerable refugees.

 European Union: resources and a policy framework